Cal Raleigh Player Props: Mariners vs. Astros

 Cal Raleigh At The Plate

-- Raleigh is hitting .216 with five doubles, a triple, five home runs and 15 walks.
+- Raleigh has five doubles, a triple, five home runs and 15 walks while hitting .228.

-- In 53.6% of his 28 games this season, Raleigh has picked up at least one hit.
-He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.